YijiangPang/Implementation-of-Meta-OT-between-discrete-measures/README.md

 # OT_discrete
 <img src="result.png" width="auto" >

-This repo is the implementation of Meta OT between discrete measures of the paper [Meta Optimal Transport](https://arxiv.org/abs/2206.05262).
+This repo is the unofficial implementation of Meta OT between discrete measures of the paper [Meta Optimal Transport](https://arxiv.org/abs/2206.05262), which is based on PyTorch.

 The key function is the loss class dual_obj_loss in Solver\OT_Discrete.py, you can embed it to your only project and ignore other part of this repo.

-This project is based on these resources:
+This repo is based on these resources:
 1. [facebookresearch/meta-ot](https://github.com/facebookresearch/meta-ot)
 2. [ott-jax/ott](https://github.com/ott-jax/ott)